Small-Bodies-Node/catch-apis/README.md

       labeled with their job prefix.

 Note: there are two types of "worker" to think about in this code base.
-There are the gunicorn workers that handle the http requests within the "apis" service, and there are the workers that accept tasks from the redis queue and carry out the computationally expensive workload.
+There are the gunicorn workers that handle the HTTP requests within the "apis" service, and there are the workers that accept tasks from the redis queue and carry out the computationally expensive workload.
 We try wherever possible to label this latter kind of redis-queue ('RQ') workers as "woRQer".